-A found CNN to be the most negative toward Republicans among cable news channels: “The CNN programming studied tended to cast a negative light on Republican candidates — by a margin of three-to-one.”
+A Harvard study of news coverage of the 2008 presidential primary season found CNN to be the most negative toward Republicans among cable news channels: “The CNN programming studied tended to cast a negative light on Republican candidates — by a margin of three-to-one.”
 Believe it or not, MSNBC had a higher percentage of positive stories about both Democrats and Republicans than either CNN or FOX, as it simply pandered to both parties.
 As for Fox, the study concluded “any sense here that the news channel was uniformly positive about Republicans or negative about Democrats is not manifest in the data.”

 Also within cable news channels CNN, Fox, and MSNBC, Fox had the highest percentage of “neutral” stories about Republicans (just slightly above CNN).
 Also, while Fox had a higher percentage of negative stories about Democrats than either CNN or MSNBC, it had a higher percentage of neutral stories than negative stories.
 Taking just the difference between positive and negative stories about both parties for all three networks, Fox rated as the most neutral.

 As far as the major broadcast networks (ABC, CBS, NBC), “The tone of coverage in the 30-minute evening newscasts was much more positive toward the Democrats than Republicans.”
 And for the networks’ morning broadcasts, “the shows produced almost twice as many stories focused on Democratic candidates than on Republicans (51% vs. 27%).”